Lyssillic/Hungry-Hungry-Cat/README.md

 # Hungry-Hungry-Cat
-This is the first video game I ever made, in Weber State Summer Games 2016.
+This is the first video game I ever made, at Weber State Summer Games 2016.